varjolab/ProteoGyver/README.md

   - "Sample name" column
   - "Sample group" column
   - "Bait uniprot" column (for interactomics)
+  - sdrf format support for sample table is experimental.
+    - Currently sample name (MS run name) is expected to be in column "raw file" "comment[data file]" or "assay name", whichever is encountered first in the file
+    - Sample group is expected to be in a column containing the string "factor value", and be the first such column encountered.
+    - Requesting user input for column choice is also possible in the future, but currently undesirable due to the effort to present fewer choices to the user.
 - Supported data formats:
   - Interactomics:
     - FragPipe (combined_prot.tsv, reprint.spc)